yewstack/docs/src/advanced-topics/optimizations.md

 ### Cargo.toml

-It is possible to setup release build for smaller size using `[profile.relase]` section in `Cargo.toml`
+It is possible to setup release build for smaller size using `[profile.release]` section in `Cargo.toml`

 [Rust profiles documentation](https://doc.rust-lang.org/cargo/reference/profiles.html)